spotfiresoftware/spotfire-python/README.md

-# Package for Building Python Extensions to TIBCO Spotfire®
+# Package for Building Python Extensions to Spotfire®

 This package provides functions used for integrating Python with Spotfire, including:
 * reading and writing files in Spotfire Binary Data Format (SBDF)